 I am interested in methodological explorations, particularly related to participatory and other non-conventional methods.
-Currently, together with colleagues, we are organizing a space to exchange ideas and experiences around participatory methods and to think about what participation actually means in this context.
+Together with colleagues, we have organized several events to share ideas and experiences around participatory methods and to think about what participation actually means in this context.

-I have used photography as part of broarder research designs.
+I have used photography as part of broader research designs.
 You can see below two participatory projects carried out in 2015 in Bilbao and 2016 in Barcelona using photography: a project of Photovoice and a project of Photowalks.
-Working along colleagues, both inside and outside Academia, we have published two articles reflecting on the Photovoice experience:
+Working along with colleagues, both inside and outside Academia, we have published two articles reflecting on the Photovoice experience:

 - Diana Mata Codesal, Concepción Maiztegi, Sónia Pereira, Edith Ulloa, Eztizen Esesumaga y Andrea López del Molino (2018) Walking around with a Camera.
 The Uses of Photography in Participatory Research and Social Intervention Processes / Con la Cámara a Cuestas.
 Aportaciones de la Fotografía en Procesos Participativos de Investigación-Intervención.
 Forum: Qualitative Social Research 19(1): Art.
 14.

 - Sónia Pereira, Concepción Maiztegi and Diana Mata Codesal (2016) Transformative Looks.
 Practicing Citizenship through Photography.
 Journal of Social Science Education 15(4): 14-2.